10sr/dowwner/README.md

     ./setup.py install

 and command `dowwner` is installed.
-Or you can also just create simlink of `bin/dowwner` and put it into your prefered directory like `$HOME/bin` or `$HOME/.local/bin`.
+Or you can just create simlink of `bin/dowwner` and put it into your prefered directory like `$HOME/bin` or `$HOME/.local/bin`.
 When you want to just try dowwner, running `bin/dowwner` directly also works.